 Adding Epsom salt to the soil may create more rot since magnesium and calcium ions compete for uptake into the plant.
 The more magnesium in the soil, the less chance that calcium will be absorbed.

-Again, calcium and magnesium compete and if one is out of balance then it effects the plant and fruit.
+Again, calcium and magnesium compete and if one is out of balance then it affects the plant and fruit.

 How can you prevent blossom end rot?
 Easy….